rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 manipulate logging,
 its purpose is to allow upstream users to configure libcudf logging to fit their application.

-The default log file is `cudf_log.txt` in the current working directory.
+By default, logging messages are output to stderr.
-The environment variable `LIBCUDF_DEBUG_LOG_FILE` can be set to specify the path and file name.
+Setting the environment variable `LIBCUDF_DEBUG_LOG_FILE` redirects the log to a file with the specified path (can be relative to the current directory).
 Upstream users can also manipulate `cudf::logger().sinks()` to add sinks or divert the log to standard output or even a custom spdlog sink.

 # Data Types